pydantic/pydantic/docs/usage/validation_errors.md

 ## `bool_parsing`

-This error is raised when the value is a string that is not valid for coercion to a Boolean.
+This error is raised when the value is a string that is not valid for coercion to a boolean.

 ```py
 from pydantic import BaseModel, ValidationError